-Disturbing Texts Between Courtney Smith & OSU Head Coach Urban Meyer’s Wife Released
+Disturbing Texts Between Courtney Smith And OSU Head Coach Urban Meyer’s Wife Released

-Days ago, Inquisitr reported that Ohio State University head coach Urban Meyer and Athletics Director Gene Smith have been punished by the university for failing to appropriately react to former assistant coach Zach Smith’s domestic violence and inappropriate behavior.
+Days ago, the Inquisitr reported that Ohio State University head coach Urban Meyer and Athletics Director Gene Smith have been punished by the university for failing to appropriately react to former assistant coach Zach Smith’s domestic violence and inappropriate behavior.
 Today, texts that were exchanged between Courtney Smith and the wife of Urban Meyer, Shelley Meyer, were made public and erase any doubt that the domestic violence taking place in Zach Smith’s home was not a secret.

 Among the texts is one in which Shelley Meyer asks Courtney Smith how she’s doing and expresses that she’s “so sick that you have to suffer with this crap.”
 Saturday Down South published the texts in which Shelley responds that she knows she should have left long ago for herself and her children.
 Shelley goes further and expresses the extent of her concern when she asks Courtney if she has obtained a restraining order because “he scares me.”

 The conversation is chilling as Courtney goes on to explain her frustration with the legal system that she feels doesn’t do much in domestic violence situations.

-She says, “It’s hard bc you have to prove immediate danger.
+“It’s hard bc you have to prove immediate danger.
 Legal system is tough.
-Basically you have to prove he will kill u to get a protective order.”
+Basically you have to prove he will kill u to get a protective order,” she said.
 Even more chilling is Shelley’s reference to photos that prove abuse.

 Shelley Meyer's Texts to Courtney Smith Released, 'Zach Smith Scares Me' https://t.co/XNHr9RAZAq